Brad Wenstrup

 Wenstrup is a colonel in the U.S. Army Reserve and an Iraq War veteran.
 After the shooting of Congressman Steve Scalise on June 14, 2017, Wenstrup attended to Scalise until he was transported to MedStar Washington Hospital Center.
 For his actions during the shooting, he was awarded the Soldier's Medal.

 Early life, education, and medical career

 Wenstrup was born and raised in Cincinnati, Ohio, the son of Joan (née Carletti) and Frank John "Jack" Wenstrup.
 His father was of German, Irish, and English descent, and his mother was of Italian ancestry.
 He has a sister, Amy Castellini.

 In 1976, Wenstrup graduated from St. Xavier High School in Cincinnati.
 In 1980, he graduated Omicron Delta Kappa and cum laude with a B.A. in psychology from the University of Cincinnati, where he was a member of the Sigma Alpha Epsilon fraternity.
-He then attended the Scholl College of Podiatric Medicine of Rosalind Franklin University of Medicine and Science, where he earned an B.S. in biology and a Doctor of Podiatric Medicine degree, graduating in 1985.
+He then attended the Scholl College of Podiatric Medicine of Rosalind Franklin University of Medicine and Science, where he earned a B.S. in biology and a Doctor of Podiatric Medicine degree, graduating in 1985.